 Accepting this is hard.
 I, for one, am far more used to holding back in the face of uncertainty.
 Settling for the first thought that comes to mind is very uncomfortable …or possibly I should say “anathema”?

 But it also makes sense.
 If we were to abandon our teammates to the merciless spotlight, we too may soon find ourselves alone, helpless, blinking, mind blank, dry-mouthed, will to live leaking away.

 Funny warm-up games are key to coming good with this, breaking down barriers to making a selfless save, while also helping with listening, timing, attention, spacial awareness and short-term memory.

-So, as a bathtub walks to the wings, I manage a solo, bent second-class train ticket from Birmingham New Street to Liverpool.
+So, before covid-19, as a bathtub walks to the wings, I managed a solo, bent second-class train ticket from Birmingham New Street to Liverpool.
 Though far from completely convincing, it passed inspection.

 We often shy away from taking harmless risks in real life.
 So, doing it for fun is helpful, not least because more often than not it works out.
 And the chances of success increases with practice.